What is child abuse?

-Physical abuse is when someone causes physical harm to a child such as hitting, kicking, choking or shaking.
-If a person’s actions cause a bruise, a scrape or visible mark on the skin, then it is physical abuse.
+Physical abuse is when someone causes physical harm to a child such as hitting, kicking, choking, or shaking.
+If a person’s actions cause a bruise, a scrape, or a visible mark on the skin, then it is physical abuse.
 Emotional abuse is when someone repeatedly makes a child feel worthless or fearful without physically hurting them.
-This includes threatening, yelling or calling a child mean names.
+This includes threatening, yelling, or calling a child mean names.
 Sexual abuse is when an adult or another kid uses a child for sexual purposes or involves a child in sexual acts.
 Neglect is when a caregiver or parent does not do what is necessary to ensure the safe development of a child.
-Examples of neglect could include not providing enough food, clothing, affection or a safe place to play or sleep.
+Examples of neglect could include not providing enough food, clothing, affection, or a safe place to play or sleep.

 How can you help to prevent child abuse?

 The most important thing you can do is tell a trusted adult such as a parent, a school counselor, or a teacher if you see something that seems like child abuse.
 If it is your friend, you could encourage them to talk to you by asking if they need help.